monniert/differentiable-blocksworld/README.md

 - `Nerfstudio`: [paper](https://arxiv.org/abs/2302.04264) /
   [repo](https://github.com/nerfstudio-project/nerfstudio) /
   [dataset](https://drive.google.com/file/d/1wsUVqJlsZY-dp9dSemghGe0ijOo9AOM5/view?usp=sharing)
-  (2.67GB, containing images and Nerfacto models for the 2 scenes in the paper)
+  (2.67GB, images and Nerfacto models for the 2 scenes in the paper)

 It may happen that `gdown` hangs, if so download the file manually and move it to the `datasets` folder.